Improved Predictions on Higgs-Starobinsky Inflation and Reheating with ACT DR6 and Primordial Gravitational Waves: Model

 \subsection{Reheating Dynamics}

 In minimal extensions of the Standard Model, the radiation-dominated (RD) era is preceded by a reheating phase following inflation~~\cite{Kolb:1990vq,Shtanov:1994ce,Kofman:1997yn,Allahverdi:2010xz,Lozanov:2019jxc}.
 This epoch is characterized by the reheating temperature $T_{\rm RH}$ and an effective equation-of-state parameter $w_{\rm RH}$, defined as the ratio of pressure to energy density.
 Reheating ends when the energy densities of the inflaton and radiation become comparable, $\rho_\phi \simeq \rho_R$, marking the onset of the RD era.
-Assuming a constant $w_{\rm RH}$, the energy density at the end of reheating (i.e., $\rho_{\rm RH}$) can be related to that at the end of inflation (i.e., $\rho_{\rm end}$) as \bea \frac{\rho_{\rm end}}{\rho_{\rm RH}} = \left( \frac{a_{\rm end}}{a_{\rm RH}} \right)^{-3(1 + w_{\rm RH})}. \eea where $a_{\rm end}$ and $a_{\rm RH}$ denote the scale factor at the end of inflation and reheating, respectively.
-The energy density at the end of reheating is given by $\rho_{\rm RH} = \frac{\pi^2}{30} g_{\rm \ast RH}\, T_{\rm RH}^4$, allowing the reheating temperature to be expressed in terms of the inflationary energy scale and equation of state as
+Assuming a constant $w_{\rm RH}$, the energy density at the end of reheating (i.e., $\rho_{\rm RH}$) can be related to that at the end of inflation (i.e., $\rho_{\rm end}$) as